ethereum/fe/docs/src/user-guide/tutorials/auction.md

 anvil
 ```

 There are constructor arguments (`bidding_time: u256`, `beneficiary_addr: address`) that have to be added to the contract bytecode so that the contract is instantiated with your desired values.
-To add constructor arguments you can encode them intoi bytecode and append them to the contract bytecode.
+To add constructor arguments you can encode them into bytecode and append them to the contract bytecode.

 First, hex encode the value you want to pass to `bidding_time`.
 In this case, we will use a value of 10: